Teacher Training 300-hours Advanced Curriculum

 The aim of this Advanced Yoga TT curriculum is to give the continuing teacher, as well as highly interested practitioner, a thorough exposure to both ancient and modern aspects and insights of yoga.
 It is based on years of study in both practice and intensive research.
 Centered Yoga began offering advanced training courses in 2004 with a thorough, updated, and informative curriculum now available from 2023 on.

-The key to the Advanced Yoga TT curriculum is found in six core courses.
-Each course delivers 100-hours of Advanced credit hours towards the Yoga Alliance 300-hour level and beyond, while also giving ongoing education credit to interested students.
-As such, these programs are open to all interested and sincere students, whether teaching or not, adding from 300 up to 900 hours of training.
+The key to the Advanced Yoga TT curriculum is found in six core courses and three Breath Training courses.
+Each course delivers 100-hours of Advanced credit hours towards the Yoga Alliance 300-hour level and beyond, while also giving Continuing Education Credits to interested students.
+As such, these programs are open to all interested and sincere students, whether teaching or not, adding the minimum of 300 hours and up to 900 hours of training.

 Advanced-Yoga-Teacher-Training-Course-Curriculum